Lattay/maya_beach/log/main.md

 ## Day 2

 Did had enough time today either unfortunatly.
-I tried to design the boat and deck mecanisms, hopefully I can get at least that to work tommorow.
+I tried to design the boat and dock mecanisms, hopefully I can get at least that to work tommorow.
 I should also start working on the tourist IA.